A topic from the subject of Electrolysis in Chemistry.

 Key Concepts

-• Electrolysis: The process of using an electric current to drive a chemical reaction.
+• Electrolysis: The process of using an electric current to drive a non-spontaneous chemical reaction.

-• Redox Reactions: Reactions involving electron transfer between atoms, ions, or molecules.
+• Redox Reactions: Reactions involving the transfer of electrons between atoms, ions, or molecules.
+One species is oxidized (loses electrons) and another is reduced (gains electrons).

 Importance of Electrolysis

-• Production of metals, such as aluminum and sodium.
+• Production of reactive metals, such as aluminum and sodium, from their ores.

-• Electroplating, the deposition of a metal coating on the surface of an object.
+• Electroplating: The deposition of a metal coating on the surface of an object for protection or decoration.

 Mechanism of Electrolysis

-In an electrolytic cell, the electric current drives the movement of charged species (ions) in a solution or molten material.
+In an electrolytic cell, the electric current forces the movement of charged species (ions) in a solution or molten material.
 Ions are attracted to electrodes of opposite charge.

 At the anode, negatively charged ions (anions) are oxidized, losing electrons to the electrode.
 At the cathode, positively charged ions (cations) are reduced, gaining electrons from the electrode.